AmazingAmpharos/OoT-Randomizer/README.md

 * Start with Tycoon wallet
 * Open Zora's Fountain
   * King Zora is moved to the side from the start of the game.
-  * Letter in a Bottle is removed from the item pool and replaced with an Empty Bottle.
+  * Ruto's Letter is removed from the item pool and replaced with an Empty Bottle.
 * Randomize starting time of day
 * Ice traps setting
     * Off: All ice traps are removed